league55/simple-screen-record/Readme.md

 and adjusted UI code - added feature switcher so that UI could run it's core feature - screen record, without possibility to upload files to cloud.
 Currently, it is hosted on `GitHub` Pages and deployed from `GitHub Actions` pipeline.

+### Limitations
+* `Webm` videos scroll is glitching in many video players.
+AFAIK, it is the limitation of the format.
+After converting to something like `mp4` it starts working.
+* Audio recording is platform / browser dependent.
+Chrome on Windows records sound fine, while Chrome on OSX can only record sound of a browser tab.
+More info here.
+* Echo Cancellation and Noise Suppression are also implemented by browser and may not work or even downgrade audio quality sometimes.

 ### Tech:
 Using technologies that I am already familiar with: